 Our scale empowers students with authentic leadership opportunities, provides highly personalized learning, and inspires the pursuit of intellectual passions.

-At Midland, thirty-eight percent of our students identify as students of color, over forty percent receive generous financial aid to attend, and the depth of our boarding experience facilitates both top-tier college admissions and future success.
+At Midland, thirty-eight percent of our students identify as students of color, over forty percent receive generous financial assistance to attend, and the depth of our boarding experience facilitates both top-tier college admissions and future success.

 - Top Ranked CA School